tanmaykulkarni/Retinal_Web_App/README.md

 * QUIZ <br>
 a) The QUIZ section is generally targeted for students in which students can take a small QUIZ which consist of 10 retinal images which the students can annotate and can detect the defect in it.(This section is still under development) <br>
 b) Doctors can also use the QUIZ section and is optional for them to use.
-The QUIZ part of the web app is used in a gamification way and can be used by doctors and students to test out their knowledge and refrsh their memory. <br>
+The QUIZ part of the web app is used in a gamification way and can be used by doctors and students to test out their knowledge and refresh their memory. <br>

 * ANNOTATE RETINAL IMAGES <br>
 a) This part is targeted for doctors and it serves as a quick retinal annotation tool for the doctors.
 When the user chooses this option a retinal image is displayed on the user's screen.
 The image may be healthy or unhealthy.
 There is a 'HEALTHY' and 'UNHEALTHY' button on both sides of the image.
 The user analysis the image and chooses whether the image is healthy or unhealthy. <br>